firepress-org/themes-content/docs/my-mission/README.md

 [*the-why*] I love software.
 I always been fascinated by the power hidden behind machines and lines of code.
 When I saw for the first time the movie “The Matrix”, this was a revelation.
 This passion for software made me realize over the years that…

 [*the-how*] My mission is to help people to share with the world what THEY DO BEST!
 I want them to realize they don’t have to wait to get pick anymore.
-Thanks to the web, now you, everyone can say: “Here, check this out!
-I made this … and if you want, if you like it, I can do it for you too.”
+Thanks to the web, now you, everyone can say: “*Here, check this out!
+I made this … and if you want, if you like it, I can do it for you too*.”

 **I just happen to build great and user-friendly websites**.